Do AI Search Engines Have Brand Bias? Yes — Here's the Proof

 AI search engines do not treat all sources equally when assembling answers.
 The ICLR 2026 paper established that LLMs have latent source preferences that override content quality.
 Ahrefs' analysis of ChatGPT citation patterns found that 65.3% of cited pages come from domains with Domain Rating 80 or above.
 Muck Rack's analysis of over one million AI citations found that 85% of non-paid citations came from earned media sources.

 The practical effect is that a brand with coverage in Forbes, TechCrunch, and Harvard Business Review has higher AI recommendation probability than a brand with equivalent product quality but coverage only in mid-tier trade publications.
 This is not a quality judgment about the brand.
-It is a source authority bias baked into how the model weights information, and the ChoiceEval data confirms it operates at a systematic level.
+It is a source authority bias baked into how the model weights information.

 Retrieval bias in RAG systems

 Modern AI search engines use retrieval-augmented generation (RAG), pulling live web content to ground their answers.
 But retrieval introduces its own biases.
-A 2026 analysis by Newtone AI found that approximately 85% of brand mentions in AI-generated answers originate from third-party pages rather than owned domains.
+Newtone AI found that approximately 85% of brand mentions in AI-generated answers originate from third-party pages rather than owned domains.
 Brands are six to seven times more likely to be surfaced through external sources than through content they publish themselves.

 Geographic and cultural defaults